harrisoncramer/typeorm-typegrapqhl-api/README.md

 This application is designed to run entirely on the docker instance, and you should not install packages locally to your `node_modules` folder because they will not get picked up.
 Instead, install them directly into the container and the changes will get mapped to your local `package.json` file, which is volume mounted.
 To install npm packages (and uninstall them) run `docker exec typeorm-api npm install PACKAGE_NAME` and `docker exec typeorm-api npm uninstall PACKAGE_NAME`

+Then you can install them with `npm install` locally.

 ### Production

 1. If you're running this on EC2 (or another cloud provider with minimal configuration) you'll need docker-compose and docker (and git).
 Run the `user.sh` script to create a new user.\*\* Login to your new user and then run the `setup.sh` script to download and configure docker and docker-compose.